Mo0812/birdsdb/README.md

 `birdsdb` can be accessed by a TCP connection, prompted directly in console, can be integrated in your own Clojure project, or at a later stage also be accessed by several clients.

-A complete list of the features can is listed below.
+A complete list of the features is listed below.

 ## Installation